Who was Ellen G. White?

 For Ellen White, the ministry of a wife was not to be taken likely.
 She described the role of a wife as equally important to that of her husband.
 But she was not spared the pains of life.
 James White passed away in Battle Creek in 1881.
 While at the funeral service of her husband, she committed herself to continue the work of sharing God’s love.

 Ellen White believed that the work of a mother was the noblest and lofty of all work.
 She declared that the mother was equal to her husband and was the “Queen of the Household.”
 She revealed that “A king on his throne has no higher work than a mother” (AH 231.3).
 Through her writings, Seventh-day Adventists came to understand that God’s calling on mothers was a sacred and holy work.
-She advised church members that children should be regarded as queens whose work it was to guide and give useful direction, and not as slaves.
+She advised church members that mothers should be regarded as queens whose work it was to guide and give useful direction, and not as slaves.
 By the Holy Spirit’s leading and through her own experience as a mother of four sons, she counseled mothers to partner with Jesus daily in order to fulfill her “grand and noble” work as a mother.

 Grief would strike her home when her youngest son Herbert died being only a few months old.
 Finding grace in God, she continued the work with her husband and remaining sons.